Received an inheritance of cash, investments, or property? Here are four ways that can help you keep it from being swallowed up by taxes.

 Inherited retirement assets are not taxable until they’re distributed.
 Certain rules may apply to when the distributions must occur, however, if the beneficiary is not a spouse.

-If one spouse dies, the surviving spouse can take over the IRA as their own.
-Required minimum distributions would begin at age 70 1/2, just as they would for the spouse's own IRA.
+If one spouse dies, the surviving spouse usually can take over the IRA as their own.
+Required minimum distributions would begin at age 70 1/2, just as they would for the surviving spouse's own IRA.

-If you inherit a retirement account from someone other than your spouse, you can transfer the funds to an IRA in your name.
+If you inherit a retirement account from someone other than your spouse, you can transfer the funds to an inherited IRA in your name.
 You must begin taking minimum distributions the year of or the year after the inheritance, even if you're not 70 1/2 yet.
 If you are younger than the decedent, consider electing the "single life" method of calculating the required distribution amount, based on your age.
 Your minimum distributions will be smaller, which means you'll pay less tax on them and the money can grow, tax deferred, for a longer period of time.

 Give away some of the money